 Jujutsu IN JAPAN

-Around 230 BC the techniques of Jiu-Jitsu are said to have arrived in Japan.
 The ‘Nihon Shoki,’ “The Chronicle of Japan,” a history compiled by the Imperial command in 720 AD, refers to a tournament called ‘Chikara-Kurabe,’ the contest of strength, which was held in the 7th year of the Emperor Suinin, 230 BC.
 Some historians regard this as the beginning of Sumo or Japanese wrestling, which has something in common with jujutsu.

 THE ART OF THE SAMURAI

 The history of the art during this time is uncertain because teachers kept everything secret in order not to give their enemies an advantage.
 However, the evolutionary process of jujutsu at that time was highly realistic since the techniques were constantly tested and perfected in the battlefield.
 The beginnings of jujutsu were in this atmosphere of constant warfare.
 The warrior caste clearly had a need for some empty-hand techniques because there was always the possibility of losing one’s weapon or being caught without one.
-Thus, even though empty-hand combat was a distinctly secondary skill to an armed warrior, some development of unarmed combative skill occurred in these old jujutsu systems.
+Thus, even though empty-hand combat was a distinctly secondary skill to an armed warrior, some development of unarmed combative skill occurred in these old martial systems.
 This was the initial seed from which a complete approach to unarmed combat was born.

 In approximately 1603, Japan came to a fairly peaceful period following the formation of the Tokugawa military government by Tokugawa Ieyasu.
 During this time (1603-1868), the feudal civil wars that had plagued Japan for centuries started to disappear.
-However, following the adage “living in peace, but remembering war,” the practice of jujitsu continued to spread.
+However, following the adage “living in peace, but remembering war,” the practice of martial arts continued to spread.
 The traditions of classical budo (martial arts) required that everyone should learn a method of self-defense for those situations where weapons could not be used.
 Universally, these techniques were known as Jujutsu.
 Forms and techniques displaying weapons skills of fighting began to yield to weaponless styles which incorporated many of the striking and grappling techniques of the older styles.
 During this time the emphasis in combat instruction changed from battlefield art to personal protection in a civilian setting.

+During Feudal times, an assortment of names were utilized to describe empty hand combat systems including Taijutsu, Torite, Kenpo, Yawara, Hakuda, Kogusoko.
+However they are all different kinds of jujutsu.
 It has been estimated that there were about 725 recorded systems of jujutsu being practiced in Japan during its golden age from 1680 to 1850.

 In 1868, the Meiji Restoration of the Emperor replaced the feudal military regime established by Tokugawa Ieyasu in 1603.
 During this time the samurai class and its ways were abolished from japanese society.